andreamerello/pic-revenge/README.md

 schematics, and various scripts, config files, and examples, that makes you able to compile a PIC bare-metal application and flash it on a real device.

+** -- DISCLAIMER -- **

+this is an hobby project, this is NOT for people who don't know what they are doing.
+Always check and verify with respect to YOUR judge.
+I don't provide ANY warranty about anything here.
+If you end up burning or broking something it's your own responsibility.
+All you do, is at your own risk.

+ALL THE CONTENT (INCLUDING, BUT NOT LIMITED TO, SOFTWARE, DOCUMENTATION, INSTRUCTIONS, HARDWARE SCHEMATICS) OF THIS REPO ("THE CONTENT" FROM NOW ON) IS PROVIDED "AS IS".THE AUTHOR, THE OWNER OF THE REPO, ANY CONTRIBUTOR AND ME, DISCLAIM
+ALL WARRANTIES WITH REGARD TO THE CONTENT INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THE CONTENT.

 Software
 --------